rallampati/sensor/README.md

 # sensor

-You need to a mongo database to run this application.
-Right now, it's configured to use local instance as per boot's default configuration.
+You need a mongo database to run this application.
+Right now, it's configured to use local instance of mongo as per boot's default configuration.

 How to run?